jdh4/job_defense_shield/README.md

     - einstein
 ```

-Note that the name of each alert is important (i.e., "should-be-using-mig").
+Note that the name of each alert is important (i.e., "should-be-using-mig" must be in the name of the alert).

 ## How to Use